nbeddows/meen/README.md

 The location of the test programs directory can be overridden if required: `artifacts/Release/x86_64/bin/MachineTest ${test/programs/directory/}`.

+#### Building a binary development package

+MachEmu support the building of standalone binary development packages.
+The motivation behind this is to have a package with minimal build dependencies (doesn't enforce the user of the package to use Conan and CMake for example).
+This allows the user to integrate the package into other environments where such dependencies may not be available.

+Once the [configuration](#configuration) step is complete a binary development package can be built with the following command:
-**7.** Build a development distribution: `cmake --build --preset conan-release --target=Sdk`.<br>
+- `cmake --build --preset conan-release --target=Sdk`.

-The distribution will be located in `build/Release/Sdk`.<br>
+The package will be located in `build/Release/Sdk/` with a name similar to the following depending on the platform it was built on:
-Note: when cross compiling this command will generate a binary distribution.
+- `mach_emu-v1.5.1-Windows-10.0.19042-AMD64-bin.tar.gz`.

+When the package has been built with unit tests enabled it will contain a script called `run-machine-unit-tests` which can be used to test the development package:
+- `./run-machine-unit-tests.sh [--gtest_filter ${gtest_filter}] [--python_filter ${python_filter}]`.

+NOTE: the package will not contain Python units tests if MachEmu was not configured with the python module enabled.

 #### Exporting a Conan package

 MachEmu can be exported as a package to the local Conan cache (and be uploaded to a Conan server) so it can be consumed by other Conan based projects.
-It supports the same options as discussed in step 3 of the Configuration section.
+It supports the same options as discussed in step 3 of the [configuration](#configuration) section.

 The following additional options are supported:
 - disable running the exported package tests: `--test_folder=""`